Epistimio/orion/docs/src/user/evc.rst

 Let's look back at the prompt above.
-Following the resolution of ``momentum`` conflict we see that it is now marked as resolved in the `Resolutions` list, while the experiment name is still marked as aconflict.
+Following the resolution of ``momentum`` conflict we see that it is now marked as resolved in the `Resolutions` list, while the experiment name is still marked as a conflict.
 Notice that the prior distribution is slightly different than the one specified in commandline.
 This is because we added a default value inside the prompt.
 Notice also that the resolution is marked as how you would resolve this conflict in commandline.
-There is hints everywhere to help you learn without looking at the documentation.
+There are hints everywhere to help you learn without looking at the documentation.

 Now for the experiment name conflict.
 Remember that experiment names must be unique, that means that when an experiment branching occur we need to give a new name to the child experiment.
 You can do so